Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-Mount Pritchard's median income among taxpayers in financial year 2023 was $47,367.
-The average income stood at $56,002 during the same period.
-These figures are lower than Greater Sydney's median and average incomes of $60,817 and $83,003 respectively.
-By September 2025, estimates suggest Mount Pritchard's median income will be approximately $51,564 and average income around $60,964, based on an 8.86% growth in wages since financial year 2023.
-According to the 2021 Census, individual incomes in Mount Pritchard are at the 4th percentile ($520 weekly), while household incomes are at the 28th percentile.
-The largest income segment comprises 30.7% of residents earning $1,500 - 2,999 weekly (3,398 residents).
-This is consistent with broader trends across the metropolitan region where 30.9% fall into the same category.
-Housing affordability pressures are severe in Mount Pritchard, with only 79.1% of income remaining after housing costs, ranking at the 21st percentile.
+Mount Pritchard's income level is lower than average nationally according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The suburb's median income among taxpayers is $47,367 and the average income stands at $56,002, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $51,564 (median) and $60,964 (average) as of September 2025.
+According to 2021 Census figures, individual incomes lag at the 4th percentile ($520 weekly), while household income performs better at the 28th percentile.
+Income analysis reveals the largest segment comprises 30.7% earning $1,500 - 2,999 weekly (3,399 residents), consistent with broader trends across the metropolitan region showing 30.9% in the same category.
+Housing affordability pressures are severe, with only 79.1% of income remaining, ranking at the 21st percentile.

 Frequently Asked Questions - Income